m44rtn/vireo/README.md

 # Vireo Kernel II

-The Vireo kernel is an x86 kernel written in C.
+The Vireo kernel is an x86 kernel written in C. It will be a mono-tasking kernel that should still be very flexible.

-Currently, this is work in progress so the quality of code can be dissapointing.
+Currently, this is work in progress and the quality of code can be dissapointing.

 ## License
 The kernel is MIT licensed.

-## Goals of Vireo-II
-One of the goals of Vireo-II is to support older ports such as serial and parallel.
-Another goal is to have a flexible OS that can run on most older 32-bit systems (i686+) while also not being a memory hungry pacman.

 ## Building